alexanderlarsen/Saneject/README.md

 ### Serialization & Interfaces

 - **Interface serialization with Roslyn:** `[SerializeInterface] IMyInterface` fields show up in the Inspector.
+- **Serialized collections of interfaces:** Interface arrays and lists using `[SerializeInterface] IMyInterface[]` are fully supported, injectable and visible in the Inspector.
 - **Cross-scene / prefab references:** `InterfaceProxyObject` `ScriptableObjects` allow serialized references to objects Unity normally can’t link.
 - **Global Scope container:** Scene dependencies can be promoted to global singletons and resolved statically by proxies.